 The term acute onset of pre-existing condition refers to an unwarned, sudden and spontaneous recurrence of a pre-existing medical condition.
 Some visitors insurance policies do offer coverage for acute onset of pre-existing medical conditions.
 The purpose of this benefit is to cover the risk that the recurrence of pre-existing medical conditions could happen.
 The conditions must be life-threatening and the person must seek medical care within 24 hours.

-(To learn more about acute onset of pre-existing conditions, please refer to: Acute Onset of Pre Existing Conditions Explained)
+To learn more about acute onset of pre-existing conditions, please refer to: Acute Onset of Pre-Existing Conditions Explained

-The following are most likely not covered under Acute onset of pre-existing condition benefits:
+The following are most likely not covered under acute onset of pre-existing condition benefits:

-Example: Getting flue shot, treadmill test.
+Example: Getting a flu shot, treadmill test.

 Example: Consultation, health management seminar, health consultation.